foxws/foxws/resources/markdown/posts/wireuse/state-objects.md

 </div>
 ```

-The `Foxws\WireUse\States\Concerns\WithState` trait can be used to reactively inject a state object into a sub-component.
+The `Foxws\WireUse\States\Concerns\WithState` trait can be used to reactively inject a state object into a sub-component:

 ```php
 <livewire:post-edit-details :$state />